jeka-dev/jeka/README.md

 ```
 </details>

-Explore Jeka possibilities from command line `jekaw -h`.</sub>
+Explore JeKa possibilities from command line `jekaw -h`.</sub>

 # User friendly
-Thanks to wrapper and [Jeka Plugin for Intellij](https://github.com/jerkar/jeka-ide-intellij), you don't need to install anything on your machine.
+Thanks to wrapper and [JeKa Plugin for Intellij](https://github.com/jerkar/jeka-ide-intellij), you don't need to install anything on your machine.
 You only need a JDK 8 or higher.

-Jeka is extremly lightweight, the full distribution size is around 1 MB including source code.
+JeKa is extremly lightweight, the full distribution size is around 1 MB including source code.
 The whole tool is contained in a single jar of aproximatly 600 KB and has zero dependency.

-It's quite easy to discover what Jeka does behind the scene and troubleshot issues encountered during the build.
+It's quite easy to discover what JeKa does behind the scene and troubleshot issues encountered during the build.

-> Current version of Jeka is no more compatible with Jeka Plugin for Intellij.
-Stick with Jeka version _0.9.15.RELEASE_
-> if you still want to use the IDE plugin.
->
-> This plugin will be upgraded later to use the latest Jeka version.

-# Get Jeka
+# Get JeKa

-The simpler way to get Jeka is by using [IntelliJ plugin](https://github.com/jerkar/jeka-ide-intellij) that will
+The simpler way to get JeKa is by using [IntelliJ plugin](https://github.com/jerkar/jeka-ide-intellij) that will
 handle distribution installation for you.
 Anyway you can get the binary distributions from the following places :

 * Snapshots : https://oss.sonatype.org/content/repositories/snapshots/dev/jeka/jeka-core/